Twist and Shout: Brian Poole and the Tremeloes version

 In 1962, Decca Records signed Brian Poole and the Tremeloes, a British group from Dagenham, East London, in preference to the Beatles.
 Both groups had auditioned on the same day, and it has become legend that the Beatles were rejected by the label.
 Ironically, Brian Poole and the Tremeloes had no chart success until the beat boom in British rock had surfaced, following the success of the Beatles.
 This triggered the frenzied signing of most of the popular Liverpool rock groups of that period by the major record labels, and their distinctive "sound" became known as Merseybeat.
-Brian Poole and the Tremeloes imitated this style, and covered "Twist and Shout" four months after the Beatles had released their version, and achieved the No. 4 position in the UK Singles Chart.
+Brian Poole and the Tremeloes imitated this style, and covered "Twist and Shout" for their album of the same name four months after the Beatles had released their version, and achieved the No. 4 position in the UK Singles Chart.

 However, according to Brian Poole, "we were doing 'Twist and Shout' on stage before we knew anybody else doing it and we felt we could have a hit with it.
 Unfortunately, we had it in the can for about a year before Decca decided to release it as a single".

 Charts

+Sylvie Vartan version

+In 1963, the song was adapted into French by Georges Aber as "Twiste et chante", meaning "Twist and sing" and was recorded by French pop singer Sylvie Vartan and was released as the third and final single off of her sophomore album of the same name that October.
+The song peaked at Number 8 in the French Belgian charts in February 1964.
+A promotional video was also filmed for the song.
+Vartan also performed the song on the American variety music program Shindig! on March 24, 1965, along with a cover of Barrett Strong's "Money (That's What I Want)" (in English).

+Charts

 Salt-N-Pepa version

 American hip hop trio Salt-N-Pepa recorded a cover version on their 1988 album A Salt with a Deadly Pepa.
-It was released as a single and was met with success, reaching the top five in Spain, the Netherlands and the UK, where it reached No. 4, as well as the top 40 in Ireland, Belgium and Germany.
+It was released as a single and was met with success, reaching the top five in Spain, the Netherlands and the UK, where it reached No. 4, as well as the top 40 in Belgium and West Germany and on the Irish Singles Chart.